AlpsBTE/Plot-System/README.md

 ![CityInspirationMode_PlotSystemBanner](https://user-images.githubusercontent.com/64250550/184683030-27f1760b-09ad-43f7-b5ed-bdd46c972246.png)
 <font size="3">
-The city inspiration mode will give you with the full building experience by combining the inspiration mode with other players.
+The city inspiration mode will give you the full building experience by combining the inspiration mode with other players.
 Build with your friends and others in one world next to each other and see continuous progress.
 <br/><br/>⚠️ This mode is not fully stable and still in BETA
 <br/><br/>➕ Environment
 <br/>➕ Neighboring Plots